Trucking Side Guards Could Save Lives

 The guards can be rigid (solid steel or aluminum barriers) or energy-absorbing, designed to deform on impact and dissipate force.
 Both styles protect passenger vehicles from catastrophic underride, keeping the vehicle outside the trailer’s deadly undercarriage zone.

-In contrast, the United States has only required rear underride guards since 1998.
+In contrast, since 1998, the United States has only required rear underride guards since 1998.
 Despite strong data and growing public pressure, side protection remains optional.
 It is one of those uniquely American policy paradoxes: we have the technology, we have the proof, and yet we are still debating whether safety is worth the investment.

-Mandating Side Underride Guards
+Mandating Truck Side Guards

 The National Highway Traffic Safety Administration is considering a proposal that would mandate side underride guards on large trailers.
 The proposal is in the Advance Notice of Proposed Rulemaking (“ANPRM”) stage.
 It would require: